Feb 28, 2023

-As a business owner, you need to create good landing pages for your website.
+As an online business owner, you need to create good landing pages for your website.
 It’s an online marketing strategy to attract new customers and traffic to your site.
 In this article, you will learn how to create a landing page and get extra tips on how to optimize it.

 A landing page is a static web page that focuses on getting leads through a specific action.
 It can be a stand-alone single page that links to your main site or integrated as a part of the website.